If you are a teacher in Animeland, and you wouldn't fit on this picture, you probably don't exist.note

 Anime & Manga

 - Minamo "Nyamo" Kurosawa and Yukari Tanizaki from Azumanga Daioh are probably the Trope Codifiers, especially the latter.
-Yukari actually still lives with her parents and doesn't have a driver's license; she might as well still be 15!
+Yukari actually still lives with her parents and doesn't (Or at least shouldn't) have a driver's license; she might as well still be 15!

 - Tomita "Tonchan/Tom-Tom" Mari, from Air Gear, is so young that one of her colleagues, who's in his mid-40s at the most, was her teacher when she previously attended the school.
 And she's incredibly childish and naive.
 By the way, she's definitely of the Hot for Student kind.